hanjingo/doc/AI/dl.md

-## Training and Evaluation of neural network
+## Training and Evaluation Of Neural Network

 ### Weight and Bias